laanp/Icarus_Mods_Separated/laanp-PetesBeeKit_Readme.md

-laanp-PetesBeeKit_v1_w168_P.pak
+laanp-PetesBeeKit_v1_w169_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.43.133571 (Week: 168)
+Compatible with Icarus Version: Rev. 2.2.44.133793 (Week: 169)

 ## Description:
-Complete kit to allow setup of a beekeeping station.
+Complete kit to allow setup of a bee-keeping station.

 ## Mod Details:

 Adds a new Workshop item called "Pete's Bee Kit" under a new Workshop menu called "Pete's Kits".
 When consumed on planet, will unbundle the following:

   - "Pete's Bee Kit" (Bee Icon) - Contains the following:
     - (1) Beehive
     - (1) Small Beehive Expansion